1005 N. Marion St.

-Our offices are open from 8:30 a.m. until 5:00 p.m. on Monday through Friday.
-If you were like an appointment after normal business hours or on a weekend, then call the office to schedule the appointment.
+Our offices are open from 8:30 a.m. until 5:00 p.m.
+Monday through Friday.
+If you were like an appointment after normal business hours or on a weekend, call the office to schedule the appointment.
 Our phones are answered 24/7.

-Our main office is located at 1005 N. Marion St., Tampa, FL 33602, at the corner of Marion and Harrison.
-Our second office is located at 7509 Little Road, New Port Richey, FL, directly across from the courthouse at the West Pasco Judicial Center.
+Visit our main office at 1005 N. Marion St., Tampa, FL 33602, at the corner of Marion and Harrison.

-We welcome your call to discuss your case.
 Call (813) 250-0500 to speak with an attorney today.

 What Kind of Criminal Cases Does the Firm Handle?